 Ruben studied physics at the Queensland University of Technology.
-He graduated in 1993 and worked at Laserdyne Technologies Pty Ltd on the Gold Coast designing and manufacturing thin film, multilayer optical coatings and using physical vapour deposition (evaporative and electron beam) techniques for gas and solid state laser applications .
+He graduated in 1993 and worked at Laserdyne Technologies Pty Ltd on the Gold Coast, designing and manufacturing optical coatings for medical, military and industrial lasers .

 Ruben completed a Graduate Diploma in Science Communication at the Australian National University in 1995.
 As part of the coursework, Ruben and fourteen other science graduates toured with the Shell Questacon Science Circus performing science shows in primary and high schools as part of a graduate diploma in science communication.

 Ruben launched the “surfing scientist” school program on the Gold Coast in 1997 with support from Griffith University’s School of Environmental Science where he enrolled for a Ph.D.
 He has been visiting schools as the “surfing scientist” ever since.